kinshuk4/CarND-TrafficLight-Classification/README.md

 ## Step 1 - Get the Data

-1. Gather the data - We have 2 sets of data - simulator and real world data.
+1. Gather the data - We have 2 sets of data - simulator and real-world data.
 2. Label and annotate the data

-We will come to download the data set on step 4 - create the TFRecord.
+We will come to download the dataset in step 4 - create the TFRecord.

 ## Step 2 - Setup the tensorflow models